davepinch/pinchy.cc/content/topics/people/b/barack-obama/barack-obama.md

 ➡️: Donald Trump
 president of: United States
 tags:
-  - president of the United States"
+  - president of the United States
   - human being
 ---